UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

     Jitterbug will alert you of a successful import.

-    Once all the item-level metadata is entered or imported into Jitterbug (YAY!), proceed to # Labeling and Putting Stuff Away (Work in Progress!) below.
+    Once all the item-level metadata is entered or imported into Jitterbug (YAY!), proceed to [Labeling and Putting Stuff Away (Work in Progress!)](#labeling-and-putting-stuff-away-work-in-progress).

 ## Data export